EmmanuelDemey/eslint-plugin-angular/docs/angularelement.md

     /*eslint angular/angularelement: 2*/

     // valid
-    angular.element(".some-class");
+    angular.element('.some-class');

     // invalid
-    $(".some-class"); // error: You should use angular.element instead of the jQuery $ object
+    $('.some-class'); // error: You should use angular.element instead of the jQuery $ object

     // invalid
-    jQuery(".another-class"); // error: You should use angular.element instead of the jQuery $ object
+    jQuery('.another-class'); // error: You should use angular.element instead of the jQuery $ object